 5. Write in complete sentences, unless otherwise permitted.
-Starting with Problem Set 3, solutions not written in complete sentences will be scored 0, regardless of their correctness.
+Solutions not written in complete sentences will be scored 0, regardless of their correctness.
 Examples of mathematical writing in complete sentences are found throughout the daily log and in the textbook.
+If you are unsure of your sentence structure, please ask in advance of submission.